oeg-upm/soca/README.md

   -i, --input <csv-repos>  Pointers to the repositories in csv format
                            [required]
-  -o, --output <path>      Dir where repositories metadata will be saved -h, --help               Show this message and exit.
+  -o, --output <path>      Dir where repositories metadata will be saved -i4p, --inspect4py       Use inspect4py to extract additional metadata from
+                           Python repositories
+  -h, --help               Show this message and exit.
 ```